Rich text

 Figure 3.
 Person content rendered with rich text and macro

-Sweet! next up pages.
+Sweet! next up are pages.

 Contents